 Level 1 Level 2 Level 3

 2017

 ASSETS

-Derivative instruments (included in other receivables) \$ - \$ 419 \$ -
+Derivative instruments (included in other receivables) \$ \$ 419 \$ -

-Construction reserve funds 45,361
+Construction reserve funds 45,361 - -

 LIABILITIES

-Derivative instruments (included in other current liabilities) - 66
+Derivative instruments (included in other current liabilities) - 66 -

-Conversion Option Liability on 3.75% Convertible Senior Notes - - 6,832
+Conversion Option Liability on 3.75% Convertible Senior Notes 6,832

 2016

-ASSETS -
+ASSETS

-Marketable securities \$ 40,139 \$ - \$ -
+Marketable securities \$ 40,139 \$ \$

-Derivative instruments (included in other receivables) - 195 -
+Derivative instruments (included in other receivables) 195

-Construction reserve funds 78,209 - -
+Construction reserve funds 78,209

 LIABILITIES

 Derivative instruments (included in other current liabilities) 547

 Level 3 Measurement.
 The fair value of the conversion option liability on the 3.75% Convertible Senior Notes is estimated with significant inputs that are both observable and unobservable in the market and therefore is considered a Level 3 fair value measurement.
 The Company used a binomial lattice model that assumes the holders will maximize their value by finding the optimal decision between redeeming at the redemption price or exchanging into shares of Common Stock.
-This model estimates the fair value of the conversion option as the differential in the fair value of the notes including the conversion option compared with the fair value of the notes excluding the conversion option.
+This model estimates the fair value of the conversion option as the differential in the fair value of the notes including the conversion option.
 The significant observable inputs used in the fair value measurement include the price of Common Stock and the risk free interest rate.
 The significant unobservable inputs are the estimated Company credit spread and Common Stock volatility, which were based on comparable companies in the marine transportation and energy industries.